fsklenar/k8s-local-demos/README.md

 For NGINX:

-<code>$ helm install ingress-nginx nginx-stable/nginx-ingress -n ingress-nginx --create-namespace</code>
+<code>$ helm install ingress-nginx nginx-stable/nginx-ingress -n nginx-ingress --create-namespace</code>

 ### Static LAN IP
 By default ingress is not visible in your LAN, only internally from master/worker nodes.
 First you have to set Static IP for ingress

- - choose one from your LAN CIDR
+ - choose one IP from your LAN CIDR (example 192.168.0.220)
- - add this IP to master or worker node
+ - add this IP to master or worker node (netplan in Ubuntu)

 Edit nginx-ingress service